THE CABLE PULL-THROUGH TUTORIAL: A GREAT EXERCISE FOR GLUTE & HAMSTRING DEVELOPMENT

 Take a few steps away from the machine so that the pulley begins to lift the weight off the rack.
 Ensure that you are far enough so that the weight lifted does not come back in contact with the weight stack

 - Assume a stance that is wider than shoulder-width with your feet straight, or pointed out no more than 15-30 degrees

 Begin the movement by bending at the waist and pushing your hips back towards the machine.

-Do not allow your spinal alignment to change, keep your spine neutral
+Do not allow your spinal alignment to change, keep a neutral spine throughout the entire movement

 Keep pushing your hips back until you feel a nice stretch in your hamstrings